tyronscott/blog/content/animochat.md

 Motivations, ranked:

 1. "omegle died, and we needed drama"
-2. "the freedom wall said 'pls'" (we are week to peer pressure)
+2. "the freedom wall said 'pls'" (we are weak to peer pressure)
 3. we wanted to see how many people would accidentally send their wifi passwords to strangers.